top of page

 • Stress and poor sleep

-• High sugar/refined carb intake
+• High sugar or refined carb intake

-How to Reduce Inner Thigh Fat (Naturally)
+How to Reduce Inner Thigh Fat Naturally

 Focus on Full-Body Fat Loss

-• Strength training 3–4x/week
+• Strength training 3–4 times a week

 • HIIT or incline walking for cardio